ddoodev/discordoo/README.md

 Discordoo has the only root package - `discordoo`.
 It contains all modules and stuff.

-Name | Usage
+Name | Description
 --- | ---
-cache | Implements caching logic collection | An utillity data structure which is used within the library core | Contains pure client and interface that modules have to implement main | Exports everything from every module and contains client with preloaded modules as well rest | Works with Discord's HTTP API util | Internal thing for the library ws | Works with Discord's gateway using websocket connection
+cache | Implements caching logic collection | An utillity data structure which is used within the library core | Contains pure client and interface that modules have to implement main | Exports everything from every module and contains client with preloaded modules rest | Works with Discord's HTTP API util | Internal things for the library ws | Works with Discord's gateway via WebSocket

 ## Contributing
 Feel free to create a PR, but check if there is an existing one.